-The CSU Stanislaus Psychology program strives to provide a balanced curriculum that exposes students to the rich theoretical perspectives used by psychologists and teaches them to approach problems in human behavior from a scientific perspective.
+The Stanislaus State Psychology program strives to provide a balanced curriculum that exposes students to the rich theoretical perspectives used by psychologists and teaches them to approach problems in human behavior from a scientific perspective.
 The undergraduate major provides the understanding and skills needed by students who plan careers that require an understanding of people and the ability to analyze behavior problems.
 It also prepares students who intend to pursue graduate study in Psychology at the masters or doctoral level.

-Undergraduate Psychology courses at CSU Stanislaus take an active approach to learning.
+Undergraduate Psychology courses at Stanislaus State take an active approach to learning.
 Faculty and students work together to analyze and research problems in behavior using both theoretical and empirical tools.
 Teaching strategies based on scientific principles of learning allow students to continually assess their progress and refine their understanding of the material.
 Advanced students, working as teaching assistants, augment the efforts of faculty to provide support and assistance throughout the learning process.
 Through their experiences in the undergraduate program, psychology students also develop skills in written and oral communication and the use of technology in the research process.

 Structure of the Major

-The CSU Stanislaus undergraduate curriculum is designed to provide a firm foundation in basic principles of human behavior, a working knowledge of the methods psychologists use to study behavior, and an understanding of how scientific principles are used in a variety of applied areas within the domain of psychology.
+The Stanislaus State undergraduate curriculum is designed to provide a firm foundation in basic principles of human behavior, a working knowledge of the methods psychologists use to study behavior, and an understanding of how scientific principles are used in a variety of applied areas within the domain of psychology.